Freedom Granted to Man Who Beheaded Bus Passenger in Canada

 In a written decision, the review board said it "is of the opinion that the weight of evidence does not substantiate that Mr. Baker poses a significant threat to the safety of the public."

-Baker said he heard the voice of God telling him to kill the young carnival worker or "die immediately."
+Baker said he heard the voice of God telling him to kill the man or "die immediately."

-He repeatedly stabbed McLean while the young man fought for his life.
+He repeatedly stabbed McLean while he fought for his life.
 As passengers fled the bus, Baker continued stabbing and mutilating the body before he was arrested.
-As horrified passengers fled the bus, he severed McLean's head, displaying it to some of the passengers outside the bus, witnesses said.
+He severed McLean's head, displaying it to some of the passengers outside the bus, witnesses said.

 The Supreme Court of Canada ruled in 1999 that a review board must order an absolute discharge if a person doesn't pose a significant threat to public safety.